MC's Whispers

 But we also tire easily as we mature.
 We’ve been through the same vicious circle too many times to still be so tolerant of it.
 We decide faster and more critically of what we believe we can live with and give a chance to, and who/what not.

 Yet in this insatiable quest for social completeness, we often find that what current relationships are lacking is depth.
-Actually depth.
+Actual depth.
 To be able to look at someone and see whatever it is they are trying to conceal.
 People are hardly ever what they (initially) seem or what they want to portray.
 And we may spend a lifetime trying to discover their true character and actually failing to.
 If a person won’t let you in, won’t let you past the limits they’ve set to the outer world, won’t allow you in-depth access, you’ll never really know who they are.
 And it’s a shame.
 Because you will never know how connected you can become to a person otherwise.

 It’s not just about having fun and filling in the gaps of your social calendar.
 Relationships are much more.
 It’s about dancing till dawn drunk, but also about grabbing a coffee and hydrating the next morning; about chatting incessantly for days, yet sitting quietly enjoying a meal together; it’s about sharing your innermost fears without feeling criticised, and feeling safe that you’ll hear a truth that comes from a good-hearted place and is solely for your own benefit.
 The right relationships help empower you; they make you stronger, more confident, and happier.